 We are now accepting Temporary Event Notice (TEN) applications.

 Please be aware that applications for weddings and events of 30 people or more must be accompanied by a risk assessment.
 For further advice about a forthcoming event please email firstname.lastname@example.org or call 01803 861336.

-If you want to sell alcohol, have regulated entertainment or late night refreshment and don't hold a premises licence or club premises certificate you can apply for a Temporary Event Notices (TEN) which gives you temporary permission to carry out these licensable activities.
+If you want to sell alcohol, have regulated entertainment or late night refreshment and don't hold a premises licence or club premises certificate, you can apply for a Temporary Event Notices (TEN).
+This gives you temporary permission to carry out these licensable activities.

 We must receive notice at least ten working days before the event (please note that ten working days starts from the day after the notice is received by us and does not include the day of the event).

 Please note the form is hosted by Gov.UK.
 You will need Adobe Acrobat reader installed to access and complete the form.
 Adobe Acrobat is free to download and widely available.

 If you are unable to access the form, please email email@example.com for a paper alternative.